-5. CDBG-DR - Hill Community Project \$935,753 (\$910,000 Funded + \$25,000 City Cash Match) (M0033)
+CDBG-DR - Hill Community Project \$935,753 (\$910,000 Funded + \$25,000 City Cash Match) (M0033)

-- a) This project is to revitalize four (originally 5, one location dropped out by choice) businesses within the Hill through exterior work and renovations - each location's scope differs.
+- a) This project is to revitalize three (originally 5, two locations dropped out by choice) businesses within the Hill through exterior work and renovations - each location's scope differs.
 This project is also to create sidewalks and lighting in the Hill area to spur economic development through walkable connectivity.
 Gouras and Associates is the grant administrator and CDG is the engineering firm working on the plans.
-Certifications for the private business owners have been prepared and sent to each owner to ensure that the program guidelines are being met by all parties.
-There are structural issues with a couple of the locations which may result in some scope changes in the near future. - b) The City Commission finalized the scope of the Sidewalk & Lighting project at a special meeting on 2/20/24 after workshopping the previously approved scope.
+Certifications for the private business owners have been prepared and sent to each owner to ensure that the program guidelines are being met by all parties. - b) The City Commission finalized the scope of the Sidewalk & Lighting project at a special meeting on 2/20/24 after workshopping the previously approved scope.
 The below image shows the final scope of these improvements these are subject to Commerce approval.
 The cost of materials has increased during the progression of this grant, so the priority for the funding will be sidewalks first with primary focus on MLK and the 8th Street section.